 - Remember, times are estimates.
 Please cook to a final temperature and NEVER by time only.

-- I’m suggesting a 4-5 pound whole chicken to decrease variability some.
-You can do bigger as long as you watch the endpoints.
-In addition to the chicken being a variable, the grill's exact temperature, the flow of air, and the radiant heat all affect cooking time.
+- I’m suggesting a 4-5 pound whole chicken to decrease variability.
+In addition to the chicken being a variable, the grill's exact temperature, the flow of air, and the radiant heat affect cooking time.

-- I suggest BBQ sauce or the alternative spice rub, but this can be seasoned any way you want.
+- I suggest BBQ sauce or the alternative spice rub, but you can season this any way you want.
 Seasoning is discussed in the post.

 - Preheat the grill to a grill surface temperature of 350°-400°.
-If you need help with that, please check A Beginners Guide to Grill Temperature on a Gas Grill.
+If you need help, please check A Beginners Guide to Grill Temperature on a Gas Grill.

-- If either the breasts or thighs are lagging behind the other, turn off one side and rotate to chicken to help the side that is behind.
+- If the breasts or thighs are lagging behind the other, turn off one side and rotate to chicken to help the side behind.
 Also, watch the browning on all sides to prevent burning.

 To adjust the recipe size: